 He is doing this.

-I mean, it's just shading the competition, you know?
+I don't know why he's doing I mean, it's just shading the competition, you know?

 That's going to draw attention to how scammy you are.

-I know that apparently in practice it doesn't work that way.
+I know that apparently in practice, it doesn't work that way.

-And in terms of this clip, it's wise to remember that after Alex had James Tracy, the guy who thinks that people at Sandy Hook were actors, After he had him on the show and saw that there was a video that got 10 million views on YouTube about those Sandy Hook conspiracies, he started to change the way he covered things, particularly school shootings.
+And in terms of this clip, it's wise to remember that after Alex had James Tracy, the guy who thinks that people at Sandy Hook were actors, after he had him on the show and saw that there was a video that got 10 million views on YouTube about those Sandy Hook conspiracies, he started to change the way he covered things, particularly school shootings.

-We saw the Lone Star College shooting where he was saying that CNN was covering things up.
+We saw the Lone Star College shooting where he was saying that CNN was covering things up and trying to find a false flag angle on it.

-And then he realized that the school was pretty much all black people being interviewed and he decided it was gang related.
+And then he realized that the school was pretty much all black people being interviewed, and he decided it was gang-related.

 In February, police would come out and say that they were investigating a gang angle to the shooting.

-I can find zero confirmation or details about the conclusion of the gang investigation, but even if the police are 100% correct when they suggested that this could be the result of two gangs fighting, that doesn't change shit.
+But even if the police are 100% correct when they suggested that this could be the result of two gangs fighting, that doesn't change shit.

 I don't particularly trust the flippant definition of the word gang when it's applied to black youths by police, particularly when it's short on any details.